 * Know that children often trade their food with that of others – most of whom are given junk food, fruit, nuts, and other things that are not very good by their parents.

-* Also, do not buy and do not give your children the many ‘food bars’ that are sold in health food stores and supermarkets.
+* Also, do not buy and do not give your children ‘food bars’ that are sold in health food stores and supermarkets.
 They are almost all much too sweet, terrible food combinations, and should be avoided.
-Most trail mix and granola bars are also mostly sugar or hard to digest and not healthful.
+Also avoid trail mix and granola bars.
+They are too sweet, hard to digest and bad food combinations.

 Never give your children sugary drinks, such as soda pop, Kool-aid, vitamin drinks that are mostly sugar, sweetened tea, fruit juices, almond, soy or rice milk or other sweet drinks.
 Definitely avoid Gatorade, Recharge and other sports drinks.
 Pasteurized milk is also not a great food for many children.
 However, it is better than soda pop.

 * Speak up to school authorities that you object to the sale of junk food in schools, and to parents bringing junk food treats into the classrooms for parties.
 Sane school districts in Chicago, Philadelphia, New York and elsewhere have banned junk food from their cafeterias with good results.